zaghax/ui-test/README.md

 ### Overview

-This project was developed /inside react-ui-test.
+This project was developed inside /react-ui-test.\
 To run this project please follow the steps below
 ## Step 1